PastaShock/unit-02-advanced-css-portfolio/README.md

 ### Update february 2022
 I have gone and updated the page with our project 1 as the hero/jumbotron.
 I went and added some of the homework projects in the placeholder slots.
-I made minor tweaks to the css to better fit and space the content.
+I made minor tweaks to the css to better fit and space the contentk.